Sunday February 2008

 A month has gone by and I feel very different to how I did when I wrote my last entry.
 Journal entry – 6 months in – I want to stay, but I seem to be planning a way out..

-I spoke to Aunty Edie that day and she said that I was brooding, thinking too much.
+I spoke to Aunty Enid that day and she said that I was brooding, thinking too much.
 That I should just let things take their course and see where life took me.
-She was worried about me and rang Beth who then rang me.
-Beth said the same old same old “it is too soon to make a decision; it is still too raw”; and that I was/am expecting to be over it when I cannot be.
-On that day I became irrational – signed up to get Rich’s phone details and check his phone – he has never contacted ‘Her’.
+She was worried about me and rang Louise who then rang me.
+Louise said the same old same old “it is too soon to make a decision; it is still too raw”; and that I was/am expecting to be over it when I cannot be.
+On that day I became irrational – signed up to get Danny’s phone details and check his phone – he has never contacted ‘Her’.

 Since then my darling friend Jacqui has become terminally ill; an ally that was there for me from the beginning of ‘The War’; who has always been there for me.
 I am losing another person who I could always rely on.

 Danny has been fantastic, he would have been there before in situations such as these, but would have stayed in the background.
 This time he hasn’t, he has been there for me ‘full on.’
 But he is afraid that this will make me re-evaluate my life an decide not to include him in it.

 On Tuesday I was hormonal and had a cry on my way home from work; but when I got home Danny had bought me roses and a Valentines present which is all wrapped up on the mantelpiece as we speak.
 (We had stopped buying each other stuff for Valentine’s day years ago.)
 All the candles were lit and my dinner was ready; it totally undid how I had been feeling in the car.